madduci/PCD-E57/README.md

 THIS IS ONLY A DEMONSTRATION OF CONVERSION.
 THE SOFTWARE IS PROVIDED "AS-IS"

-TESTED ON WINDOWS 7 x64 + VS 2010 and Ubuntu 12.04 x64 with build-essentials
+TESTED ON WINDOWS 7 x64 + VS 2010 and Ubuntu 14.04 x64 with build-essentials and PCL git-master (1.7.2)